Snowflake-Labs/sfguide-vault-snowflakepasswords/README.md

+# PLEASE NOTE: Hashicorp has released an official plugin, which you can find here: https://github.com/hashicorp/vault-plugin-database-snowflake

 # Vault database plugin for Snowflake

 > A _sample_ Hashicorp Vault database plugin designed to work with the Snowflake Data Platform.